President and CEO

 Senior Research Advisor

 At Mission Control, Michaela focuses on developing international research collaborations and supporting education and outreach activities.
 Michaela is the resident expert in astrobiology.
 She conducted research at University College London (UK), California Institute of Technology (USA), Chiba University (Japan) and holds a PhD from the University of Bristol (UK).
 Amongst other experiences, she worked at the NASA Jet Propulsion Laboratory, University of London Observatory and was an analogue astronaut at the Mars Desert Research Station (USA) in 2014 & 2017.
 Michaela holds a PhD from the University of Bristol (UK) and is currently the Chair of the Slovak Organisation for Space Activities (SOSA) and visiting professor at the Slovak Technical University (Slovakia).

 Senior Software Architect

 As Senior Software Architect, Matt leads Mission Control’s R&D efforts as a technical feasibility expert and provides guidance on systems integration, characterization and testing.
 Matt has years of space industry experience in vision processing, motion control and rover autonomy and was the lead developer for user interfaces on three rover programs with the CSA.
 He previously worked with DRDC to develop satellite acquisition planning software and with the Canadian Forces on terrain trafficability assessment and visualization.
 Mr. Cole received a Bachelor’s degree in Electrical Engineering from Queen’s and an M.Sc. from UBC where he developed molecular actuators for bio-medical and industrial applications.

 Manager - Business Development

 Anne focuses on business development activities for Mission Control, as well as leading business operations and communications for the company.
-Anne is a former management consultant with experience in operational efficiency and change management in organizations.
+Anne is a management consultant with experience in market analysis, operations and change management in organizations.
 She has worked with clients in six countries implementing best business practices in multiple environments.
 Before this, she graduated with an HBA from the Ivey School of Business at Western University.
 In her spare time, Anne likes to hike, read, travel, and stargaze.